 The following opportunities are currently available.
 To apply for any of these positions, please complete the volunteer application.
-Our Director of Volunteers will contact you to schedule an interview or invite you to an upcoming introduction to the Museum.
+The Volunteer Department will contact you to schedule an interview or invite you to an upcoming introduction to the Museum.
 If you have specific questions, please contact Janet Morris at 619.255.0245 or email@example.com.

 Interested in the discovery of King Tutankhamun’s tomb?
 Like working with the general public?
-Volunteer to help museum guests navigate through the chambers of our upcoming exhibition, The Discovery of King Tut, opening October 11, 2014–April 26, 2015.
-As a Traveling Exhibit Ambassador, you will assist with audio guide distribution, collection, and replacement; direct guests through the exhibit; and answer general questions about both the exhibit and the Museum.
-This is a 7 day per week opportunity with 3.5 hour shifts; 10 AM–1:30 PM and 1:30 PM–5 PM, any day of the week.
+Volunteer to help museum guests navigate through the chambers of The Discovery of King Tut, open through April 26, 2015.
+As a Traveling Exhibit Ambassador, you will assist with audio guide distribution, collection, and replacement; direct guests through the exhibition; and answer general questions about both the exhibition and the Museum.
+Volunteers are asked to donate one 3.5 hour shift weekly 10 AM–1:30 PM and 1:30 PM–5 PM, any day of the week.
 Afternoons and weekends are especially needed.
 Apply today.

 Do you enjoy the natural world of San Diego County and the Baja peninsula?
 Are you outgoing and enjoy sharing your knowledge?
 Then join the Museum as an Exhibit Interpreter in our exhibition, Water: A California Story.
 You’ll use inquiry-based learning to educate our guests about the ecosystems of San Diego County and about water distribution and conservation.
 As an option, you can also be trained to conduct live animal demonstrations with our gopher snake, rosy boa snakes, or a bearded dragon.
 This is a 7-day a week opportunity with a 2 hour shift (11 AM-1 PM or 1 PM-3 PM).
 A minimum 3 month commitment is expected.
 Apply today.